kumbulanit/t-sql/tech company/untitled/Module 8 - Using Built-In Functions/Lesson3_Using_Logical_Functions.md

             WHEN e.BaseSalary >= 50000 THEN 4
             ELSE 5
         END,
-        'Executive Tier - Up to 50% of BaseSalary', 'Senior Tier - Up to 25% of BaseSalary', 'Professional Tier - Up to 15% of BaseSalary', 'Standard Tier - Up to 10% of BaseSalary', 'Entry Tier - Up to 5% of BaseSalary'
+        'Executive Tier - Up to 50% of e.BaseSalary',
+        'Senior Tier - Up to 25% of e.BaseSalary',
+        'Professional Tier - Up to 15% of e.BaseSalary',
+        'Standard Tier - Up to 10% of e.BaseSalary',
+        'Entry Tier - Up to 5% of e.BaseSalary'
     ) AS BonusTier

 FROM Employees e